apache/spark/docs/configuration.md

   <td>spark.shuffle.consolidateFiles</td>
   <td>false</td>
   <td>
     If set to "true", consolidates intermediate files created during a shuffle.
+Creating fewer files can improve filesystem performance if you run shuffles with large numbers of reduce tasks.
   </td>
 </tr>
 <tr>